 Pupils have daily opportunities to engage in shared, guided and independent reading both in English and other subjects across the curriculum.
 We aim for children to become independent, able readers, who understand and demonstrate a passion for reading and a love of books.
-Reading sessions will encourage children to respond to high quality texts in a number of ways through the use of reading journals and the VIPERS approach.
+Reading sessions will encourage children to respond to high quality texts in a number of ways through the use of reading journals.
 Our school literature spine identifies high quality, age appropriate texts that we believe should be read by the time our children leave each year group.
 Some of these books have been specifically chosen to be used as whole class texts, some for guided reading and some for independent reading.
 Each book has been chosen specifically to expose our children to the best stories, poems and authors that exist and therefore the essential ingredients to support them as both readers and writers.

 We encourage children to read with expression and confidence, making informed choices about the books they select.
 Weekly Guided Reading sessions from Year 1 upwards, are also used to specifically teach the skills of reading to groups of children of similar ability.